When the Rivers Run Dry - Water--The Defining Crisis of the Twenty-first Century

 In this groundbreaking book, veteran science correspondent Fred Pearce travels to more than thirty countries to examine the current state of crucial water sources.
 Deftly weaving together the complicated scientific, economic, and historic dimensions of the world water crisis, he provides our most complete portrait yet of this growing danger and its ramifications for us all.

 Review Daily Kos - July 12, 2007

 “. . . perhaps it is time for you to spend some time with Fred Pearce and his wonderful When the Rivers Run Dry

 .”Read Full Review

-"A strong—and scary—case that a worldwide water shortage is the most fearful looming environmental crisis.
-With a drumbeat of facts both horrific (thousands of wells in India and Bangladesh are poisoned by fluoride and arsenic) and fascinating (it takes 20 tons of water to make one pound of coffee), the former New Scientist news editor documents a 'kind of cataclysm' already affecting many of the world's great rivers."
+“A strong--and scary--case that a worldwide water shortage is the most fearful looming environmental crisis.
+With a drumbeat of facts both horrific (thousands of wells in India and Bangladesh are poisoned by fluoride and arsenic) and fascinating (it takes 20 tons of water to make one pound of coffee), the former New Scientist news editor documents a v´kind of cataclysm’ already affecting many of the world’s great rivers.” --Publishers Weekly, starred review

 Also Available As:

 Availability: In stock.